Best Free Open-Access Textbooks in 2026: 25 Books You Can Read Today

 Technology and Programming

-The technology section covers six books ranging from artificial intelligence to legacy programming languages, offering practical knowledge for professionals and students at every level.
+The technology section covers nine books ranging from artificial intelligence and cybersecurity to legacy programming languages, regulatory compliance, and data ethics, offering practical knowledge for professionals and students at every level.

 AI Engineering